tocalabs/toca-docs/src/book/general_concepts/connecting_everything.md

 1. Create a new Datastore within your automation project
 2. Link an existing datastore with your current automation project

+Once you have linked a Datastore you can then use variables from within your Datastore in your automation activities and workflows!
+You can perform actions such as adding data to tables in your datastore, using passwords and identities from your Datastore to make authenticated API calls or use your Datastore as a remote file drive for processing files!

-Let's take a quick look at how we can do this.
+Let's take a look at how we link our automation and data.

 ### Create a new Datastore